jyp/prettiest/blog.md

 `Line` combinator, we stash the current partial result for later examination.
 Eventually, all pending states will be stashed.
 We can then *prune out* useless, dominated states, and resume the search.
-There remains to define when a state is dominated.
+There remains to define when a state is dominated:

 For each state *t*, we define:

--   *i(t)*: the indentation of the next line (remember that we stopped at a given line)
+-   *i(t)*: the indentation of the next line (remember that we stopped at a given newline)
 -   *p(t)*: the progress inside the document, defined as the number of tokens printed so far.
-Remember that disjuncted documents must have the same contents, so it is meaningful to compare *p(t)* and *p(u)* for every pair of processes *(t,u)*.
+Remember that disjuncted documents must have the same contents, so it is meaningful to compare *p(t)* and *p(u)* for every pair of states *(t,u)*.

 Definition: *t* dominates *u* iff. *i(t) < i(u)* and *p(t) >= p(u)*.